DavidVentura/PicoPico/README.md

 Memory requirements:

 * Spritesheet, at 128x128 in size = 16KB
+    * Can move to flash
 * Fontsheet, at 128x128 in size = 16KB
+    * Can move to flash
-* Map, at 32x128 = 4 KB
+* Map, at 64x128 = 8 KB
+    * Can move to flash
 * Flags, at 2x128 = 256B
+    * Can move to flash
 * Sound effects, 64x84 = 5376B (~5KB)
+    * Can move to flash
 * Music patterns, 64x6 = 384B
+    * Can move to flash
 * Front buffer 128x128 = 16KB (x/y position -> palette; could be 8KB if using only a nibble per pixel)
 * Back buffer 128x128x2 = 32KB (x/y position -> color, at 16bpp)
-* Game memory = 32KB
+* HUD buffer 16x128x2 = 4KB
+    * Can squeeze to 8x64x2 = 1KB, or even 7 sprites (896b)
-    * Lua = ???KB
+* Dedicated "Game memory" = 32KB
-    * how to measure?

-~130KB, should have plenty of space for things going wrong.
-Both Spritesheet (16KB), and Map (4KB) can be squeezed to half, as they need a nibble per pixel, instead of a byte.
-SFX can also be squeezed drastically - each of the 32 nots in the 64 SFX currently take 4 bytes instead of 2, could reclaim 4KB more DRAM.
+Totals ~138KB (of which 82KB for screen buffers and game memory have to stay).

 And **most importantly** 2MB for game RAM (Lua memory).
-This varies based on each game, but on the PICO the 256KB ran out way too fast.
-There's [this thing](https://github.com/yocto-8/yocto-8/blob/main/doc/extmem.md) to use _very slow, very cursed_ external RAM
+This varies based on each game, but on the PICO the 264KB ran out pretty fast.
+There's [this thing](https://github.com/yocto-8/yocto-8/blob/main/doc/extmem.md) to use _very slow, very cursed_ external RAM. _Some_ games

 # Performance